ewagner12/all-ways-egpu/README.md

 ## Usage:

 As of version 0.30+ all functions can also be accessed through a menu system by simply clicking on the icon in your application menu or using the command `all-ways-egpu`.
 It is recommended to setup using option 1 and then switch to the eGPU using option 4 (Method 2).
+You may try out each of the methods to see which one works best for you.

 If you want to skip the menu system, the following terminal commands can also be used.
 To setup the script based on your hardware:
 ```